 Revive MD Center specializes in Regenerative medicine and uses it to treat a variety of conditions.
 We gave been providing Regenerative therapies since 2019.
 Learn more about Regenerative and Anti Aging medicine Richmond VA below and then consider scheduling a consultation with Revive MD Center.

 Why Are People So Excited About Regenerative Medicine?

 Regenerative medicine Richmond VA is viewed as a new and exciting way to treat musculoskeletal conditions.
 The treatment allows the body to regenerate itself naturally.
 It has managed to enter the spotlight for two reasons.
 First, many people have experienced results, and they are sharing their experiences with friends and family members.
 Second, high-profile athletes use regenerative medicine to get back on the field or court faster.

-Stem cell therapy is one aspect of Regenerative and Integrative Medicine Richmond VA.
+Tissue repair injections using biologics and Stem cell therapy is one aspect of Regenerative and Integrative Medicine Richmond VA.
 While it’s getting lots of exposure lately, this is not a new medical treatment.
 Stem cell therapy has been used for pain management and the treatment of conditions for more than seven decades.

 Revive MD Center draws blood and then uses a centrifuge to separate the platelets.
 Platelets facilitate the regeneration of tissue and decrease inflammation and alleviate pain.
 Studies have proven the effects of PRP, including a 2012 study conducted by the Hospital for Special Surgery.
 Researchers studied the impact of PRP on knee arthritis and saw promising results.
 Another study was done on animals with damaged Achilles tendons.
 PRP injections alleviated stiffness while increasing fast-twitch responses and strength.
 This is just some of the research related to PRP therapy, and the results are evident.
 This treatment is ideal for a variety of conditions.